 As included separately in the SBR for Local Public Education and Outreach (Part IV.B.2), municipalities have the ability to further enhance community involvement through public education and outreach activities.
 For example, a municipality may create a Regional Stormwater Collaboration under Category 4: Watershed/Regional Collaboration found in Attachment B. A Regional Stormwater Collaboration as defined in Attachment B, is when a municipality participates "in a regional stormwater, community collaborative or other watershed-based group on a regular basis to discuss impaired waterbodies, TMDLs, regional stormwater related issues, or watershed restoration plans that address those waterbodies.
-Evaluate, develop and implement remedies that resolve stormwater-related issues within the affected waterbody or watershed."
-A Regional Stormwater Collaboration provides an opportunity for the public to engage in the review or implementation of the SPPP and/or Municipal Stormwater Management Plan.
+Evaluate, develop and implement remedies that resolve stormwater collaboration provides an opportunity for the public to engage in the review or implementation of the SPPP and/or Municipal Stormwater Management Plan.